HOW TO GET INVOLVED

 Want to take part in the parade?

-Download the form now.
+Download the form soon.

 We’re always on the lookout for acts to compliment our busy arenas where musicians, choirs, dancers and gymnasts perform throughout Carnival Day.